 I like to use for this purpose the categories I learned from the level 10 life concept.

 Let’s say you start with category health and have the goal to learn more about the plant-based diet.

-Or in category career, you have the goal to build an online business and want to learn how to start a blog.
+Or in the category career, you have the goal to build an online business and want to learn how to start a blog-based online business.

 Now you’d check who you know offline and online who you could learn from.
-Hint → You can also learn here on my blog how to start and grow a blog and turn it into an online business.
+Hint → You can learn here on my blog how to build a blog-based online business in this free training.

 HOW CAN YOU GET WHAT YOU WANT

 Once you know what you want, why you want it and from whom you can learn it you’d ask yourself “how can I get what I want?”

 The answer, therefore, is that you need a plan in which you strategically lay down how you can get from A where you are right now to B your goal.

 I’d suggest to start with the end goal in mind and to reverse engineer your goal.